Specialty Crops Grant Program

 Specialty crops are defined as fruits, vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).
 For a complete list of eligible crops Click Here.

-PHASE I Request for Concept Papers: Applicants will submit a short concept paper following the requirements outlined in the Request for Concept Papers.
+PHASE I Request for Full Proposal: Applicants will submit a full proposal following the requirements outlined in the full proposal application.

 PHASE II Request for Grant Proposals: Successful applicants will be asked to submit a full proposal based on the concept paper submitted in PHASE I.